tpuchkova/userAccountBalanceService/README.md

 Source-Type header can be game, server or payment.

-State can be "win" or "lost".Win requests increases the user balance.
+State can be "win" or "lost".
+Win requests increases the user balance.
 Lost requests decreases user balance.
 Balance can not be negative.

 Each request (with the same transaction id) can be processed only once.